dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         //      ExactTowardPositive
         //      ExactTowardNegative
         //      ExactTiesToAway
+        //
+        // These are minimally covered by the `Create` APIs.
+Likewise they are
+        // minimally covered under a two step rounding logic (`Round` + `Create`).
+        //
+        // A user can "emulate" `Exact` by checking `IsInteger` and throwing if false

         // 5.4.3
         //  TResult ConvertFromHexCharacter(string s);
         //  string ConvertToHexCharacter(TSelf x, TFormat format);
+        //
+        // These are approved, but not yet implemented, as `ToString` and `Parse`

         // 5.6.1
         //  bool Compare(TSelf x, TSelf y);